pymupdf/PyMuPDF/docs/document.rst

        *(New in v1.18.6)*

        PDF only: Add or update the page label definitions of the PDF.

        :arg list labels: a list of dictionaries.
 Each dictionary defines a label building rule and a 0-based "start" page number.
-That start page number is the first for which the label definition is valid.
+That start page is the first for which the label definition is valid.
 Each dictionary has up to 4 items and looks like ``{'startpage': int, 'prefix': str, 'style': str, 'firstpagenum': int}`` and has the following items.

           - ``startpage``: (int) the first page number (0-based) to apply the label rule.
 This key **must be present**.
 The rule is applied to all subsequent pages until either end of document or superseded by the rule with the next larger page number.
           - ``prefix``: (str) an arbitrary string to start the label with, e.g. "A-".
 Default is "".
           - ``style``: (str) the numbering style.
-Available are "D" (decimal), "r"/"R" (Roman numbers, lower or upper case), and "a"/"A" (lower or upper case alphabetical numbering: "a" through "z", then "aa" through "az", etc.).
+Available are "D" (decimal), "r"/"R" (Roman numbers, lower / upper case), and "a"/"A" (lower / upper case alphabetical numbering: "a" through "z", then "aa" through "az", etc.).
 Default is "".
 If "", no numbering will take place and the pages in that range will receive the same label consisting of the ``prefix`` value.
 If prefix is also omitted, then the label will be "".
           - ``firstpagenum``: (int) start numbering with this value.
 Default is 1, smaller values are ignored.

        For example::

         [{'startpage': 6, 'prefix': 'A-', 'style': 'D', 'firstpagenum': 10}, {'startpage': 10, 'prefix': '', 'style': 'D', 'firstpagenum': 1}]

        will generate the labels "A-10", "A-11", "A-12", "A-13", "1", "2", "3", ... for pages 6, 7 and so on until end of document.
 Pages 0 through 5 will have the label "".